AShiTheCoder/PocketSimulator/README.md

 ## Getting Started
 PocketSimulator is contained entirely in PathIntegral.cpp; experimental implementations of other simulation methods are located in LabTests.cpp.
 Any compiler or environment capable of c++ program execution is suitable for running PocketSimulator.
 ## Running Circuits
+### Parameters
-PocketSimulator takes three main arguments for custom simulation:
+PocketSimulator takes several arguments for custom simulation:
 - **n**: # of qubits
 - **length**: # of "changing" gates in the circuit (all gates excluding those which purely add a relative phase)
 - **gates.txt**: text file encoding the computation to be simulated
+- **startState**
+- **endState**

-n and length can be modified in the main() method of PathIntegral.cpp; gates.txt can be edited directly to input a desired algorithm or sequence.
+gates.txt can be edited directly to input a desired algorithm (sequence of quantum gates), while the remaining parameters are inputted directly into the main() method of PathIntegral.cpp.
+### Execution
+Upon execution of algorithm U, PocketSimulator will return a probability amplitude <startState|U|endState>, as well as memory and time usage details of the execution as returned by the system method `getrusage()` ([documentation here](http://pubs.opengroup.org/onlinepubs/009695399/functions/getrusage.html)).
+### Gates
 Currently, the following gates are/will be supported in PocketSimulator:

 Gate | Abbreviation | Arguments | Example